ZehraGnbz/davinci_phase1/README.md

 - **Modern UI/UX** - Coffee-themed design with smooth animations

 ### User Management
-- View all users with detailed information
+- View all users with detailed information (id, name, username, email)
 - Add new users with form validation
 - Edit existing user details
 - Delete users with confirmation
 - Real-time updates and error handling

 ### Post Management
-- View all posts with user relationships
+- View all posts with user relationships (userId, id, title)
 - Create new posts linked to users
 - Edit post content and metadata
 - Delete posts with confirmation